Pure-D/code-d/docs/hello-world.md

 It is also possible to have projects with very few files and no dependencies whatsoever.
 For this you can also open a workspace as described above to have full feature access (such as build tasks and dependencies) but for quickly editing singular D files it is also possible to simply open them in VSCode.
 However auto completion is limited to only the standard library in this case, so it's not a good idea to work like this for bigger projects.

 ### Generating a Project using a Template

+code-d contains project templates to quick-start the creation of projects.

+Open an empty folder with the desired name for the project.

+Continue by opening the command palette (F1 or Ctrl-Shift-P) and run `code-d: Create new project`.
+Follow the wizard to create the project.

 ![example video](video_create_project.gif)